 Some would say to go for it, but it is completely unnecessary.
-For added flavor you may want to add a tiny bit of saffron – but you really have to make sure to dose the amounts properly (I’d say 1/4 of a teaspoon is more than enough) or the flavor may end up being overpowering.
-Should you decide to you it, you’d have to add it to the meat once it is cooked.
+For added flavor you may want to add a tiny bit of saffron – but dose the amounts properly or the flavor may end up being overpowering.
+For this recipe, 1/4 of a teaspoon is more than enough.
+Add it to the meat once it is cooked.

 Can I substitute pecorino with another cheese?

-You may, if you can’t find pecorino cheese.
-I recommend an aged parmesan (Parmigiano) cheese instead.
+You may used aged parmesan (Parmigiano) cheese instead.

 Where can I find Sardinian sausage?

-Sardinian dry and especially fresh sausage may be hard to come around but you can try to ask your butcher to prepare it for you: one of the key ingredients is fennel seeds, which gives it an extra delicate flavor.
+Sardinian dry and especially fresh sausage may be hard to find but you can try to ask your butcher to prepare it for you: one of the key ingredients is fennel seeds, which gives it an extra delicate flavor.

 What are the origins of the name?

-The origins of the name malloreddus are unclear.
 Some say it comes from the Latin “mallolus,” which means morsel, little bite.
-Others claim it comes from “malloru,” which in the Campidanese dialect of the Sardinian language means bull.
+Others that it comes from “malloru,” which in the Campidanese dialect of the Sardinian language means bull.
 Malloreddus would thus mean “calves.”

 The name “gnocchetti sardi” with which people outside of Sardinia refer to this kind of pasta is a reference to its shape.
-In fact, malloreddus look like small potato gnocchi – but trust me, they taste nothing like them: there are no potatoes in them, but just durum wheat semolina, water and salt for a texture that is significantly sturdier, toothier.
+In fact, they look like small potato gnocchi.
+However, they taste nothing like them: there are no potatoes in the mix, but just durum wheat semolina, water and salt for a texture that is significantly sturdier, toothier.
 You’d have to boil malloreddus for hours in order to overcook it (please don’t try this at home!).

 Further readings about Sardinia